Induced quadratic modules in $*$-algebras: Galois extensions

 \begin{cor} Let $L$ be a number field.
 Then $\sum \dQ^2$ is inducible if and only if $L$ is totally real.
 Moreover, $\Ind(\sum\dQ^2)=\sum L^2$. \end{cor}

-For the rest of this section $L$ and $K$ are formally real and $L/K$ is a Galois extension with Galois group $G.$ The following proposition characterizes the preorderings on $L$ which are induced via $\tr_{L/K},$ thus can be viewed as an \emph{Imprimitivity Theorem for preorderings on Galois extensions}.
-Recall, that $\cM$ is induced if and only if $\cM=\Ind(\Res\cM).$ \begin{prop} Let $\cM\subseteq L$ be a proper preordering.
-Then $\cM$ is induced if and only if $\cM$ is $G$-invariant, that is $g(\cM)\subseteq\cM$ for all $g\in G.$ \end{prop} \begin{proof} If $\cM$ is induced, then by Proposition \ref{prop_aver}, (i) $\cM$ is $G$-invariant.
+For the rest of this section $L$ and $K$ are formally real and $L/K$ is a Galois extension with Galois group $G.$ The following proposition characterizes the preorderings on $L$ which are induced via $\tr_{L/K},$ thus it can be viewed as an \emph{Imprimitivity Theorem for preorderings on Galois extensions}.
+Recall that $\cM$ is induced if and only if $\cM=\Ind(\Res\cM).$ \begin{prop} Let $\cM\subseteq L$ be a proper preordering.
+Then $\cM$ is induced if and only if $\cM$ is $G$-invariant, that is $g(\cM)\subseteq\cM$ for all $g\in G.$ \end{prop} \begin{proof} If $\cM$ is induced, then by claim (i) of Proposition \ref{prop_aver} $\cM$ is $G$-invariant.